kyma-project/busola/docs/extensibility/form-section.md

 Any parameters that are not handled by the widget are added to the schema directly, so it's possible to add or override existing values.
 For example, add an **enum** parameter to provide selectable values in a field.

-If you target elements of an array rather that the array itself, you can use `items[]` notation.
+If you target elements of an array rather than the array itself, you can use the `items[]` notation.

 ### Item parameters